ndd4/572-Project/README.txt

-This is for our final reprot.
+This is for our final report.
 This is the code for project, the comic books reading behaviour anaylsis

 The dataset used to built this network is from USCD Book Graph.